“El Bochinche”

 if they are not the bochincheros principles.

-This fuss, as it is well achieved,
+This fuss, as it earned the title of,

-not only harms those who live there
+not only harms those who live

 on the ground that has become muddy,